Hansmu/dbt-tutorial/README.md

 Custom generic tests can be created using macros.
 They're nothing more than macros with a special signature.
 You can add them to your `schema.yml` file.
+Or to whichever YAML file you're using for your generic tests.
 They live inside the `macros` folder, because they're still macros.

 #### Third-party libraries